Relaxed Bell inequalities as a trade-off relation between measurement dependence and hiddenness: Relaxed Bell inequality

-The inequality is tight. \end{Prop} The theorem shows that for any given measurement dependence $M \in [0,2]$, there is a local hidden variable model where the CHSH value can attain $M+2$.
-This reflects the very fact which is often misunderstood that Bell inequality can be violated even by a local hidden variable model if one relaxes a measurement dependence \cite{ref:MD1}.
+The proposition shows that for any given measurement dependence $M \in [0,2]$, there exists a local hidden variable model in which the CHSH value can reach $M+2$.
+This reflects the often overlooked fact that a Bell inequality can be violated even by a local hidden variable model if measurement independence is relaxed \cite{ref:MD1,Brans1988,Hall2010,PhysRevLett.106.100406}.